Kayaking the Los Angeles River

 With five miles until the river’s end, the straightaways are so long that the kayaks I can see a half-mile ahead look like dark spots shimmering in the heat waves rising from the concrete.
 I’m ready to get to Long Beach, where the river tumbles down a final slope into the soft-bottomed estuary at the head of San Pedro Bay.
 The birds — great blue herons included — are still here.
 As we near the ocean in the reddening afternoon light, we see ducks swimming in the channel, gaggles of Canada geese standing in the shallows, and hundreds of black-necked stilts mincing around the shallow rills on long, backward-bending orange legs.
 When we pass, the flocks rise in ragged waves, turn in the air, and settle again behind us upriver, in no apparent hurry to get to the ocean.

 Story by Frederick Reimers.
 This article originally appeared in Plenty in December 2008.
-The story was added to MNN.com in April 2009.
+The story was added to MNN.com.